 All of your hours can be completed in the same Veterinary Practice, allowing you to build up a good relationship with the clinic.
 There is an option to complete your hours at more than one Veterinary Practice if needed.

-For Animal Science students we allow you to find your work placement in a facility that will be most suited to your chosen interest in the animal industry.
+For general entry Animal Science students we allow you to find your work placement in a facility that will be most suited to your chosen interest in the animal industry.
 We can provide guidance as to how to select and approach a workplace to secure your practical training.
 All work placements must be approved by AVT prior to commencing the third unit of your study.

 You will be provided with a Practical Skills Workbook (logbook) for your practical training.
 Practical Skills Worksheets and Workplace Assignments will help to guide the structure of your work placement by providing you and your supervisor with guidelines on the skills you need to practise and gain competency in.
 Activities you need to complete throughout the workbook will also further develop your knowledge.
 You will need to complete all of the Practical Skills Worksheets and Workplace Assignments as well as your minimum hours to pass your practical training.